denis-1337/NanoFanController/README.md

 - minT.ALRT (on/off): Activates alert on underflowing minimum temperature (0°C)
 - RPM-ALERT: (on/off): Activates alert on 0 RPM on tacho input

-Temperature to dutycycle curve explaination:
+Temperature to dutycycle curve example:

 ![example_curve](https://github.com/denis-1337/NanoFanController/blob/main/dutycycle_examplecurve.PNG)

+The green dotted line shows the resulting dutycycle on different temperature values by given points 1-3 and min/max dutycycle.

 Alerting:
-- Alert beeping and red flashing of background LEDs will keep forever until any button is pressed to stop alerting.
+- Alert beeping and red flashing of background LEDs will keep forever until any button is pressed to stop alerting
-- If alerting is stopped by button, new alerts are muted until device has been reset.
+- If alerting is stopped by button, new alerts are muted until device has been reset

+First startup:

+The EEPROM will be read at startup and one special value will be compared with a hardcoded magic value.
+If the value of the eeprom doesnt match, the eeprom will be erased and default values will be loaded for all settings.